By Mari-Liis Kariste, Summer University Project Manager, October 25, 2018

 “I’ve worked in different companies and I know that atmosphere is important.
 You can like your job a lot, but if you don’t have anyone who can help you or anyone to talk to, you won’t stay long.”

-She attributes a large part of her satisfaction to one of her supportive mentors at the Vilnius office, a woman who had arrived one year earlier and, like Duglas, had made the switch from a non-IT profession.
+She attributes a large part of her satisfaction to one of her supportive mentors at the Vilnius office, a woman who had arrived one year earlier and, like Ernesta, had made the switch from a non-IT profession.

 “She came from a different field as well and she made it.
 There are a lot more examples among my colleagues as well.
 That’s what really motivates me.
 They inspire me and prove that it’s doable.”

-According to Duglas, the active social scene in the Vilnius office has also made it easy for her and the other Summer University recruits to feel welcome.
+According to Ernesta, the active social scene in the Vilnius office has also made it easy for her and the other Summer University recruits to feel welcome.
 She points to the breakfast get-togethers every Friday, the birthday celebrations and the newcomers’ party, where the newcomers have to organize a team-building event.

 “I’m on the committee.
 There’s a group of enthusiasts, and I’m one of them,” she said.
 “I already feel like I’m part of the company, and that’s great.”